Gossip Girl season 6

-The sixth and final season of the American teen drama television series Gossip Girl premiered on The CW on October 8 and concluded on December 17, 2012, consisting of 10 episodes.
+The sixth and final season of the American teen drama television series Gossip Girl premiered on The CW on October 8, 2012, and concluded on December 17, 2012, consisting of 10 episodes.
+Due to a decline in viewers and ratings in the show's previous seasons, the show was given a reduced episode count for the final season in order to bring the storyline to a close.
 Based on the novel series of the same name by Cecily von Ziegesar, the series was developed for television by Josh Schwartz and Stephanie Savage.
 The CW officially renewed the series for a sixth season on May 11, 2012.
 The series finale was preceded by a special retrospective, including interviews with the cast and crew.

 Plot

-As the scandal and drama filled group of friends enter their 20s, major questions of the future emerge.
-Serena decides to start fresh by dating an older man, Steven, whose 17-year-old daughter is secretly dating Nate.
-Waiting to be together, Blair and Chuck try to succeed separately in their own careers.
+As the scandal and drama filled group of friends enter their 20s, major questions about the future begin to emerge.
+Serena van der Woodsen decides to start fresh by dating an older man, Steven Spence, whose 17-year-old daughter is secretly dating Nate Archibald.
+Waiting to be together, Blair Waldorf and Chuck Bass try to succeed separately in their own careers.
 As The Spectator hits financial ruins, Nate considers a political career.
-Dan and Georgina strike an unlikely friend as she assists him with his new book.
-After five years of upheaval, Gossip Girl's identity is finally revealed.
+Dan Humphrey and Georgina Sparks strike an unlikely friendship as she assists him with his new book.
+After five years of upheaval, Gossip Girl has saved her most juiciest, jaw dropping update for last: Her identity.